paytonyau/agmicrobiomebase/publications-scripts/How-to-paper/case_00-preparation/README.md

 # Preparation and Analysis Scripts for Microbiome Data

-This directory is dedicated to the analysis of microbiome sequencing data.
-It contains R scripts and corresponding documentation for three distinct analyses.
-Each analysis serves a unique purpose and is crucial for ensuring the quality and integrity of the data before any downstream analysis.
+This directory contains R scripts for three analyses for the purpose of the data optimisation and standardisation.
+Each analysis serves a unique purpose and is crucial for ensuring the quality and integrity of the data.
 Here’s a brief overview of the three analyses:
 1.  **Trimming and Optimal Sequence Length Selection**: Determining the longest sequence length that maximizes quality and minimizes error rates.
 2.  **Comparative Analysis of Taxonomic Levels of Reference Databases**: Aggregating matched hits by names to consolidate ASVs and analyze taxonomic levels from Kingdom to Species.
 3.  **Batch Effect Correction and Normalisation**: Correcting for batch effects to ensure consistent and accurate data across different sequencing runs.